top of page

 What is Kickboxing?

-Is Kickboxing for you?
+Is Kickboxing Right for You?

 Kickboxing is a popular professional sport, similar to MMA or Boxing.
 Many cities have martial arts studios that offer specialized classes in kickboxing.
 However, with its high energy vibe kickboxing is quite popular with the general public as well.
 Many gyms offer non-contact kickboxing classes as aerobic exercise and with good reason.
 There are lots of benefits for using kickboxing as a form of exercise.